Paul1365972/Ilblu/README.md

 4. Run ```./gradlew paperInit paperApplyPatches paperRebuildPatches```
 5. (Edit the README.md)

-### Add foreign patches
+### Add patch modules

-Create a new folder in `/patches` containing the api and server subdirectories
+Create a new folder/symlink in `/patches` containing the api and server subdirectories

-Now add the relative path to the patches folder above your fork in `/patches/apply`
+Now add the name of the path to the patches folder above your fork in `/patches/apply`.

+*Only use valid folder names; no dots, slashes, asterisks etc.*

 ### Keep in sync